webplatform/docs/concepts/accessibility/index.md

 * [http://www.w3.org/TR/WCAG20-TECHS/ HTML and CSS techniques for passing WCAG conformance criteria]
 * [http://msdn.microsoft.com/en-us/library/windows/apps/hh452681.aspx Making Accessible Windows Store apps using JavaScript and HTML]
 {{Notes_Section
 |Notes=There should be an explanation of what ARIA *is* which is not clear from this page nor the link.
 Even to a professional web developer.
+Wikpedia article was much clearer and better written.  [[http://en.wikipedia.org/wiki/WAI-ARIA WAI-ARIA]]
 }}
 {{Topics|Accessibility}}
 {{External_Attribution